phpmyadmin/phpmyadmin/doc/config.rst

     :type: string
     :default: ``''``

-    Since release 4.1.0 you can have a central list of columns per database.
+    Since release 4.3.0 you can have a central list of columns per database.
     You can add/remove columns to the list as per your requirement.
-These columns in the central list will be available to use while you create a new coulmn for a table or create a table itself.
-You can select a column from central list while creating a new column, it will save you from writting same column definition over again or from writting different names for similar column.
+These columns in the central list will be available to use while you create a new column for a table or create a table itself.
+You can select a column from central list while creating a new column, it will save you from writing the same column definition over again or from writing different names for similar column.

     To allow the usage of this functionality: